asr/apia/README.md

    E 1.8-001 Gopaldhara proved the conjecture
    ````

-   The program will call the installed ATPs and tell which of the ATPs
+   The program will call the default ATPs and tell which of the ATPs
    was able to first prove a certain conjecture.
 If none ATP could
    prove a conjecture after four minutes, the process of proving that
    particular conjecture is aborted and the ATPs try to prove the next